 In October 2022, the Company staked 20 mineral cells covering 418 hectares known as the Amar Property, an exploration-stage graphite property in British Columbia.
-In the year ended December 31, 2022, The Company recognized \$1,638 in exploration and evaluation expense to stake the Amar Property.
+Following the transfer of the Company's TSXV listing to the NEX tier and because of limited working capital, the Company elected not to maintain its claims in British Columbia, effectively forfeiting its rights to the Amar Property on June 14, 2024.